aymantaleb/SpotifytoMP3/README.md

                 if 'movieRenderer' in video_details:
                     continue'
 Which seemed to fix the errors I was getting.
+I got this idea from this [issue posted on the pytube Github.](https://github.com/pytube/pytube/issues/1270#issuecomment-1436041377)